suterma/RedmineLayoutFixer/README.md

 1. Install a suitable user script processor for your browser first.

    For Firefox you can use [Greasemonkey](https://www.greasespot.net/), for Chrome you can use [Tampermonkey](https://tampermonkey.net/).
-1. Navigatate to the [raw link for RedmineLayoutFixer.user.js](https://github.com/suterma/RedmineLayoutFixer/raw/master/RedmineLayoutFixer.user.js) and load it.
+1. Navigate to the [raw link for RedmineLayoutFixer.user.js](https://github.com/suterma/RedmineLayoutFixer/raw/master/RedmineLayoutFixer.user.js) and load it.
 1. Accept the installation.

 # Usage